TEMPEST-a-s/atlassian-apps-docs/Dynatrace_for_Jira_Cloud/README.md

 * Direct links to root cause dashboards from your JIRA ticket
 * Enable JQL queries based on Dynatrace Problem data: severity, impact, tags, ...

-Originaly started as a [Dynatrace](https://www.dynatrace.com) plugin, but based on an agreement with them, we started to provide support and enhacements for this plugin.
+Originaly started as a [Dynatrace](https://www.dynatrace.com) plugin, but based on an agreement with them, we started to provide support and enhancements for this plugin.

 Want to see the Add-On in action?
 [Watch this video](https://www.youtube.com/watch?v=px4ec9C32I4).

 Want to learn more about this Add-On creation?
 [Read Atlassian Connect blog](https://www.dynatrace.com/blog/atlassian-connect-ing-devops-tools-jira-xmatters-dynatrace/).

 Interested in **Jira Server** on premise version?
 [We got it!](https://www.tempest.sk/dynatrace-integration-for-jira/)